Request For Comment on Draft Specification for The CXING Programming Language.

 To copy a value, means to preserve its existence in the event of its destruction, which causes the value ceases to exist; when a value is copied, the value and the copied value can both exist, and the destruction of either don't affect the existence of the other.

-The __copy__ property is a method that copies its this argument and returns "the copy".
+The __copy__ property is a method that copies its this argument and returns "the copy" as a val.
 The __final__ property is a method that releases the resources used by the value before the destruction of the value.

 Note: Primitive types such as long, ulong, and double may not need a __copy__ method - runtime recognizing these sort of types may copy them in any way that may be assumed reasonable according to common sense.
 For types without a __final__ method, it is assumed that there are no resource consumed by the value beyond what's already in the value native object structure.